On pattern avoidance in matchings and involutions: Introduction

 \

-\textbf{Acknowledgements:} The authors would like to thank Vincent Vatter valubale comments and sharing his understanding of the history of $\fkF$-avoidance, Sergi Elizalde for pointing out related work, Qiang Qiang Pan for helpful discussions related to $|\fkI(132)|$, and Monty McGovern for sharing an unpublished preprint and slides related to his conjectures.
+\textbf{Acknowledgements:} The authors would like to thank Vincent Vatter for valuable comments and sharing his understanding of the history of $\fkF$-avoidance, Sergi Elizalde for pointing out related work, Qiongqiong Pan for helpful discussions related to $|\fkI(132)|$, Monty McGovern for sharing an unpublished preprint and slides related to his conjectures and the anonymous referees whose detailed feedback has significantly improved the quality of our exposition.
 We would also like to thank the organizers of FPSAC 2018, where this work began.